eflorit/mosaic-generator/README.md

-mosaic generator using PHP, GD, MySQL
+Mosaic generator using PHP, GD, MySQL
 =====================================

 I initially wrote this class was for my personal use.
 It has been designed to process a large amount of pictures, and generate a mosaic of a specific photo.
 I have used this script to generate very high quality mosaics, that were printed out as posters.
 Processing time can take a while, but it's worth it!